 When you volunteer, you’re not just helping others, you’re helping yourself.
 Volunteering leads to new discoveries and new friends.
 Plus, volunteering promotes a positive outlook on life.
 If you would like to volunteer or want more information, contact Kim Good, FGP Director at 304-340-3636.

-VITA is an IRS-sponsored program working with the WVASF and community organizations to provide high quality tax preparation to tax filers - free of charge!
-There are 90 VITA sites located statewide.
+EITC is an IRS-sponsored program working with the West Virginia Alliance for Sustainable Families (WVASF) and community organizations to provide high quality tax preparation to eligible tax filers - free of charge!
+There are EITC sites located statewide.

-For more information about WV VITA locations, how to volunteer and other helpful information, visit http://wveitc.com/.
+For more information about WV EITC locations, how to volunteer and other helpful information, visit http://wveitc.com.